aboutcode-org/scancode.io/docs/tutorial-1.rst

 .. _tutorial_1:

-Analyze Docker Image (command line)
+Analyze Docker Image (Command Line)
 ===================================

-In this tutorial, you will learn by example how to use ScanCode.io to analyze a test Docker image by following the given steps and, along the way, learn some of the ScanCode.io basic commands.
+In this tutorial, you will learn by example how to use ScanCode.io to analyze a test Docker image by following the steps below and, along the way, learn some of the ScanCode.io basic commands.

 .. note::